DeMarcus Van Dyke: Oakland Raiders

 Van Dyke was selected by the Oakland Raiders in the 3rd round 81st overall of the 2011 NFL draft.
 As a rookie, he was used sparingly, contributing 15 tackles and one interception.

 Pittsburgh Steelers

 Van Dyke was signed by the Pittsburgh Steelers on September 7, 2012.

 Kansas City Chiefs

 On January 12, 2014, the Kansas City Chiefs signed Van Dyke.

 Minnesota Vikings

 On January 8, 2015, the Minnesota Vikings signed Van Dyke.

 Atlanta Falcons

 On March 15, 2016, the Atlanta Falcons signed Van Dyke.
 On September 3, 2016, he was placed on injured reserve with a concussion.
 On September 10, he was released from injured reserve.

 Coaching career

-DeMarcus is currently the cornerbacks coach for the South Florida Bulls, a role he was hired for in 2024.
-In the 2023 season, Van Dyke was the cornerbacks coach for Florida International University.
-Previously, he served the University of Miami as a defensive quality control analyst (2018, 2022), cornerbacks coach (2021), and assistant director of recruiting (2019-2020).
+DeMarcus is currently the cornerbacks coach for Auburn University, a role he was hired for in 2026.
+In the 2024 and 2025 seasons, Van Dyke was the cornerbacks coach for the University of South Florida.
+Previously, he served Florida International University as the cornerbacks coach (2023), the University of Miami as a defensive quality control analyst (2018, 2022), cornerbacks coach (2021), and assistant director of recruiting (2019-2020).
 In 2017 he was the cornerbacks coach as ASA College in Miami.